EVMotorMagnets logoEV Motor Magnets

 TopicCurrent evidence statusMinimum next step

-Public OEM electrical pass/fail values for every 1984 XLH sub-variantAs of April 20, 2026, open-public references are fragmented and not always published as one consolidated threshold table.Keep conservative screening boundaries and force model-specific manual confirmation before final release decisions.
+Public OEM electrical pass/fail values for every 1984 XLH sub-variantAs of April 20, 2026, open-public references remain fragmented and are not published as one consolidated threshold table for all 1984 XLH sub-variants.Keep conservative screening boundaries and force model-specific manual confirmation before final release decisions.

 This table documents why the page is built as a single-URL hybrid, not split pages.